unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

 template: default
 ---

-# Exosite Murano Example - ESP8266 Thing Dev Board as WiFi Smart Lightbulb
+# Murano Example - ESP8266 Thing Dev Board as WiFi Smart Lightbulb

 This example walks through setting up a ESP8266 Thing Dev Board to act as a Smart Lightbulb with Murano.
 Users can feel free to customize after walking through this guide as you'll have